AbhishekKumarIT/usb-printer-shair-win11-to-win10-or-win10-to-win11/README.md

 * Press the Windows key + R then enter services.msc Double-click on Printer Spooler then click Stop
   Now go to
-  Go to Printer Spooler once again and click Start
+  Go to Printer Spooler once again and click StartDelete the printer driver

+* printer uninstall
+Press Win + R.
+Type:
+printui /s /t2